LoyolaChicagoBooks/introcs-csharp/rst/remainders.rst

     6%8;
     6.0/8;

-The / operator can be confusing, depending on the type, not the mathematical value.
+The / operator can be confusing, since it depends on the type representing the numbers, not on the mathematical values.
-Note that if at least one operand is double, the result was be.
+Note that if at least one operand is double, the result will also be double.

 Finding remainders will prove more useful than you might think in the future!